The date you will be graduating in November is now live!

 Please ensure you collect your gown no later than 2 hours before your ceremony start time.

-Gown collection location: Shirley Hall (Canterbury), The Corn Exchange (Rochester)
+Gown collection location: TBC (Canterbury), The Corn Exchange (Rochester)

 You will need to bring your